 I sometimes feel very privileged that I happen to do whatever I love doing and doing it well.
 I am really glad I am able to make my contribution to the legal community in whatever way I can and make a difference in a legal professional’s or a law student’s life.
 Occasionally it feels good to be appreciated.
-For my contributions to the legal education and services, I was invited as a Fellow of the Royal Society of Arts, London and recently I have been awarded the fastcase50, as one of the fifty most innovative people in law, an annual recognition that has been instituted by Fastcase50 honouring law’s courageous innovators, techies and visionaries from around the world.
-Secretly, I am kind of glad that some of the world’s most recognizable names in legal entrepreneurship as well as General Counsels and Officials of some of the largest companies in the world, including KIA motors, Facebook, Google and Apple as well as innovative US and Canadian Judges as well as world renowned professors in Law who has contributed significantly in the field of law, as my fellow award winners.
+For my contributions to the legal education and services, I was invited as a Fellow of the Royal Society of Arts, London and recently I have been awarded the fastcase50, as one of the fifty most innovative people in law, an annual recognition that has been instituted by Fastcase50 honoring law’s courageous innovators, techies, and visionaries from around the world.
+Secretly, I am kind of glad that some of the world’s most recognizable names in legal entrepreneurship as well as General Counsels and Officials of some of the largest companies in the world, including KIA motors, Facebook, Google, and Apple as well as innovative US and Canadian Judges as well as world-renowned professors in Law who has contributed significantly in the field of law, as my fellow award winners.

 For every “successful” project I have been doing/done, there are several failed ones.
-I am glad “most” of these failed projects were my late 20s when I could have afforded these failures.
-Although I still continue to make mistakes and fail at times, the frequency is slightly lesser.. just a tad bit lesser.
+I am glad “most” of these failed projects were in my late 20s when I could have afforded these failures.
+Although I still continue to make mistakes and fail at times, the frequency is slightly lesser… just a tad bit lesser.
 I am hoping I have learned some lessons from these failed projects.
 A big mistake/ personality trait was never listening to anyone who said do not do something.
 I probably still never listen to anyone who tells me not to do something.
-I guess now, I have a better sense of judgment, after all good judgement comes with experience and experience comes with making some bad judgments.
+I guess now, I have a better sense of judgment, after all good judgment comes with experience and experience comes with making some bad judgments.

 About the blog